Self Improvement 26: Make a List of Interests You Have

 Make a list of interests and hobbies

-To give you something to start from here is an incomplete list of areas of interest with some examples:
+To give you something to start from here is an incomplete list of interest with some examples:

 Health and fitness